vic-ma/howtodismantle.github.io/_posts/2025-01-28-The-Art-of-Printing-Getting-started-with-label-printing-on-Bixolon-SRP-Q300-Series.md

 ~(FullCutAfterFeed:2)~
 {% endhighlight %}

+Here's a breakdown:

+1. The first line prints out the coffee shop logo.
+It's a just a simple PNG image (smaller than 300px) that we added to the Peakboad project as local resource.
+The preceding `~(CentralAlign)~` centers the image.
+2. Then, we have three text parts: the product, the size, and the addition
+3. Finally, we end with a command for cutting the paper.

-The whole label is created using the POS printer extension high level language, no pure ESC/POS.
+The whole label is created using the POS Printer extension's high level language.
+We don't use any pure ESC/POS.

 ## The code